Low Testosterone / Hypogonadism and Male Infertility

 3) Prostate-related symptom assessments can be done for men who have a history of BPH or urinary voiding problems to see if there are any adverse changes in their symptoms after the start of therapy.

-4) A baseline DEXA scan should be done for men with a total testosterone of under 200 ng/dL.
+4) A baseline DEXA scan should be considered for men with a total testosterone of under 200 ng/dL.
 The scan should be repeated every one to two years thereafter.

 (All of these recommendations assume that test results are normal; additional testing may need to be done more often if abnormal or borderline results are found.)